 Finally, Kate wore her ‘usual’ watch.
 It’s the Cartier Ballon Bleu style (33mm).

 A note: For the afternoon’s events in Carcross, the Duchess changed outfits.
-I’ll cover that in second blog post.
+You can read more about that here.